etracker/pdfmake/README.md

 ```js
 const pdfMake = new PdfMake(fontData).initDocument();
 ```
-After that, the text can me measured (the second argument for styling information is optional):
+After that, the text can be measured (the second argument for styling information is optional):
 ```js
 const textSize = pdfMake.calculateTextSize("SomeTextToMeasure", {
   font: "TheFontName",